About the Journal

 Canada Research Chair in Medical AI, University of Ottawa; Senior Scientist, Children’s Hospital of Eastern Ontario Research Institute: Professor, School of Epidemiology and Public Health, University of Ottawa (Canada)

-Dr El Emam is co-founder and CEO of Replica Analytics, a company that develops synthetic data generation technology.
+Dr. El Emam (co-)founded multiple product companies based on his research at the university, all with successful exits.
 Prior to his academic roles, he was a Senior Research Officer at the National Research Council of Canada.
 He also served as the head of the Quantitative Methods Group at the Fraunhofer Institute in Kaiserslautern, Germany.
-He held the Canada Research Chair in Electronic Health Information at the University of Ottawa from 2005 to 2015.
+Khaled held the Canada Research Chair in Electronic Health Information at the University of Ottawa from 2005 to 2015.

 Bradley Malin, PhD